guettli/programming-guidelines/README.md

 they want to know every change, but then never look at it.

-If you are working in a modern SaaS environment where you are able to releas often, then you should provide a ChangeLog, but don't take it too serious.
+If you are working in a modern SaaS environment where you are able to release often, then you should provide a ChangeLog, but don't take it too serious for GUI changes.

 Example: I see small changes in the GUI of GSuite weekly.
 I guess they don't have a public ChangeLog, and I think it is not needed, too.